Policy governs intent. Infrastructure governs behaviour.

 Policy documents do not stop a rogue agent.
 Neither does a terms of service.
 What actually enforces governance is the infrastructure layer — and this is what building it looks like in a mission-first organisation.

-I spent nine years as Head of Data at the RNLI.
+I spent ten years as Head of Data at the RNLI.
 For most of that time, the governance conversation was about data: what we collected, how we stored it, who could see it and under what conditions.
 The technology moved fast.
 The structures to govern it moved slower.
 That pattern has not changed.
 What has changed is the stakes.

 AI is not arriving at the frontline of mission-driven organisations in a controlled, well-planned sequence.
 It is already there, often in forms nobody signed off on.
 A caseworker summarising a messy client file in ChatGPT because the internal system is too slow.
 A fundraiser drafting grant applications with a public LLM.
 A volunteer coordinator running beneficiary lists through a free tool that nobody has checked the data processing terms on.
 Not malice.
 Pragmatism.

 The governance response to this, almost universally, is a policy document.
 An acceptable-use policy.
 A guidance note on AI tools.
-Sometimes a training session.
-These are not useless, but they are also not sufficient.
+These are not useless, but they are not sufficient.
 A policy document cannot intercept a prompt.
 It cannot redact a phone number before it leaves the building.
 It cannot rate-limit an agent that is making a hundred API calls a minute because someone left it running overnight.
-Policy governs intent.
-Infrastructure governs behaviour.

 The honest answer, for most of the AI tools being deployed in mission-first contexts right now, is: nothing technical.
 There is a prompt that says be careful, and there is a policy that says use it responsibly, and beyond that the system will do whatever it does.